Effect of Brexit on Gibraltar: Cross-border movement

 Since Gibraltar left the EU, ad hoc arrangements have been in place.
 Spain has granted free border passage to workers and tourists to avoid disruption, and other pragmatic cross-border bridging measures have also been applied.
-The expected six month timetable was not followed, but on 20 July 2021 the EU commission proposed a mandate with directives for the negotiations.
-Formal negotiations needed the Council of the European Union to adopt the mandate in order to proceed, and in October 2021 the Council approved the mandate allowing negotiations to begin anticipating an agreement on Gibraltar.
+The expected six-month timetable was not followed, but on 20 July 2021 the EU commission proposed a mandate with directives for the negotiations.
+Formal negotiations needed the Council of the European Union to adopt the mandate to proceed, and in October 2021 the Council approved the mandate allowing negotiations to begin anticipating an agreement on Gibraltar.